scrapy/scrapy/docs/topics/exporters.rst

         </item>
        </items>

-   Unless overriden in :meth:`serialize_field` method, multi-valued fields are exported by serializing each value inside a ``<value>`` element.
+   Unless overriden in the :meth:`serialize_field` method, multi-valued fields are exported by serializing each value inside a ``<value>`` element.
 This is for convenience, as multi-valued fields are very common.